cemulate/manufactoria-editor/README.md

 ### Invalid test strings

-If an input-output problem gaurantees only a particular kind of input tape, such as even-length only, you can return null from `testString` and that test will be skipped/disregarded.
+If an input-output problem gaurantees only a particular kind of input tape, you can return `null` from `testString` to completely skip/disregard that test.
 For example, consider level 19, whose description is "Put a yellow in the middle of the (even-length) string".
+The problem assumes only even-length strings will be given as input.
+We simply return `null` on all odd-length input strings to skip those tests.
 We could write:

 	testString = function(input) {